Frequently Asked Questions

 One of the things that makes our mentoring program unique is that matches are supported by highly-trained, professional staff.
 Each match is assigned their own case manager that will provide ongoing support, guidance, problem solving, feedback, and information as needed.
 Case managers speak monthly (and certainly more often as needed) with the Big, Little, and parent to ensure child safety and healthy positive relationship development.

 Absolutely!
-In addition to our traditional Community Based program, we offer School Based, Workplace, College, and Back on Track mentoring programs.
+In addition to our traditional Community Based program, we offer School Based, Workplace, College, and Youth Empowerment Program mentoring programs.
 Click Here to learn more!
-We are always looking to create new partnerships with any corporations, universities, or hospitals in Middlesex, Monmouth, Morris, Somerset, Sussex, Warren, Bergen, Passaic, and Hunterdon Counties interested in working with BBBSCNNJ to establish a mentoring program.
+We are always looking to create new partnerships with corporations, universities, or hospitals in Bergen, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, or Warren counties.

 You don’t need any special skills to be a mentor.
 All you need to be is yourself